deven-org/boiler/README.md

    $ yarn start
    ```

 > Note: This command will also open up Storybook locally.
 This provides you with a full list of available components that you can experiment with.
-Each component in Storybook also contains detailed documentationon how to use them and the parameters that they can accept.
+Each component in Storybook also contains detailed documentation how to use them and the parameters that they can accept.

 ### Setup